Champa–Đại Việt War (1471): Aftermath

 The balance of power maintained between the Cham and the Vietnamese for more than 500 years came to an end with the destruction of the Champa kingdom.
 The Vietnamese enslaved several thousand Chams and forced Chams to assimilate into Vietnamese culture.
 The number included 50 members of the royal family.
-In 1509, Thánh Tông's grandson, Lê Uy Mục, carried out a massacre against remaining Cham royal members and slaves in the neighborhood of the capital Hanoi.
-In autumn of that year, the king also issued execution orders for all remaining Cham prisoners that had been captured in the 1471 war.
+In 1509, Thánh Tông's grandson, Lê Uy Mục, carried out a massacre against remaining Cham royal members and slaves in the neighbourhood of the capital Hanoi.
+In autumn of that year, the king also issued execution orders for all remaining Cham prisoners who had been captured in the 1471 war.

 Territory of Champa(light green) after invasion.

 A Cham general, Bố Trì Trì, fled and established himself as the ruler of the rump state of Panduranga (modern Phan Rang), more than 250 kilometers to the south.
 That state lasted until 1832, when emperor Minh Mạng initiated the final conquest of the remnants of Champa.
 Trì Trì and two others, a ruler in the Central Highlands (the region of Kon Tum and Pleiku) and a ruler on the coast immediately to the south of Bình Định (in the modern provinces of Phú Yên and Khánh Hòa), subsequently submitted to Thánh Tông as vassals.
 In the conquered land, king Thánh Tông established Quảng Nam as Đại Việt's 13th province, with 42 military colonies (Đồn điền), setting up administration, customary, regulations,... according to Vietnamese Confucian establishment. Đỗ Tử Quy was appointed as governor of Quảng Nam.

 Cham representatives told the Ming Empire that Annam destroyed their country.
-The Chinese Ming Dynasty records evidence the extent of the Vietnamese destruction wrought on Champa.
+The Chinese Ming Dynasty records evidence of the extent of the Vietnamese destruction wrought on Champa.
 The Chams informed the Ming that they continued to fight against the Vietnamese occupation of their land, which had been turned into the 13th province of Đại Việt.
 In 1474, Bố Trì Trì rebelled against the Vietnamese by mounting guerilla warfare in the western mountainous jungles with Trà Toàn's son Trà Toại.
 Thánh Tông sent Lê Niệm and 30,000 soldiers to Panduranga, where they put down the Cham revolt, captured Trà Toại and imprisoned him in a dungeon at Hanoi.
 Cham resistance continued in the mountains and valleys in the south.
 The Ming annals recorded in 1485 that "Champa is a distant and dangerous place, and Annam is still employing troops there."

 Territory of Đại Việt 1479 after Cham–Vietnamese War.

 The Vietnamese ceramics trade was severely affected due to the impact suffered by the Cham merchants after the invasion.
 The Ming scholar Wu Pu (吳樸) recommended that to help stop the Vietnamese, Ming should help resuscitate the Champa Kingdom.
 The Ming dynasty however did not follow his recommendation, due to internal security concerns.